celowsky/countrystatistics/README.md

 In order to run this application, please make sure you have the following packages installed on your host machine:
 - php >= 7.1
-- php 7.1-zip
+- php-zip
-- php 7.1-curl
+- php-curl
 - nodejs >= 8.9.4
 - npm >= 5.6.0

 ## Run the application
-After cloning the repository installing the prerequisite packages, navigate to the project root and run the the following commands:
+After cloning the repository and installing the **Prerequisite** packages, navigate to the project root and run the the following commands:
 1. `cp .env.example .env`
 2. `composer install`